Pynecto/pynecto/README.md

 # Pynecto
-Modern Python GUI frameworks enable you to build virtually any type of application from simple tools to production-grade systems.
+Modern Python GUI framework that enable you to build virtually any type of application from simple tools to production-grade systems.